-He marched through Anatolia to reach the Holy Lands and was attacked by Seljuk Turks along the way.
+He marched through Anatolia to reach the Holy Land and was attacked by Seljuk Turks along the way.
 Conrad’s army suffered a catastrophic defeat.
 He later participated in failed attempts to besiege Jerusalem and attack Ascalon.

 Raynald of Chatillon was a French noble who became one of the most powerful European barons in the Holy Lands.
 He served as the regent of the Kingdom of Jerusalem.

 During the Battle of Montgisard, he defeated Saladin’s army.
-However, he was notoriously known for attacking caravans, killing innocents and plundering for booty.
+However, he was notoriously known for attacking caravans, killing innocents, and plundering for booty.
 Saladin vowed never to forgive him.

 After Raynald’s actions necessitated the Battle of Hattin where the Crusader army was decisively defeated, he was captured and then beheaded by Saladin.